Tronikelis/aloop/README.md

 # A(sync)loop - Tiny, async looping in javascript

 ## Motivation
-Have you ever written a back/front end function that needs to iterate over a large array, but you don't want to block the event loop?
+Have you ever wanted to write a back/front end function that needs to iterate over a large array, but you don't want to block the event loop?

 Now you can: